eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 For creating the Car passport use [this template](./resources/digital-twins/car-dt-template.json)

-1º - Generate a new UUID4 in this [uuid generator page](https://www.uuidgenerator.net/version4) and copy it to the "id" and "global asset id" part.
+ * Generate a new UUID4 in this [uuid generator page](https://www.uuidgenerator.net/version4) and copy it to the "id" and "global asset id" part.

-2º - Paste it on "globalAssetId" with this format `urn:uuid:<your uuid>`
+ * Paste it on "globalAssetId" with this format `urn:uuid:<your uuid>`

-3º - As "id" add with this schema: `urn:uuid:<your group name>`
+ * As "id" add with this schema: `urn:uuid:<your group name>`

-4º - Create Part Instance Id of your choice and add to `specificAssetIds["name=partInstanceId"].value
+ * Create Part Instance Id of your choice and add to `specificAssetIds["name=partInstanceId"].value

 >[!IMPORTANT]
 > Remember the part instance id you created for later creating the QR code -> `CX:<manufacturerPartId>:<partInstanceId>`

-5º -> For the `manufacturerPartId` use `MPI0012`
+ * For the `manufacturerPartId` use `MPI0012`

-6º -> Add the submodel as specified in the [digital-twin-provision](. digital-twin-provision) guide to the twin.
+ * Add the submodel as specified in the [digital-twin-provision](.digital-twin-provision.md) guide to the twin.

-7º -> Upload your payload to the data service as specified in the [digital-twin-provision](. digital-twin-provision) guide.
+ * Upload your payload to the data service as specified in the [digital-twin-provision](.digital-twin-provision.md) guide.

-8º -> Generate a QR code as specified in the [qr code guide](./qr-code.md)
+ *   Generate a QR code as specified in the [qr code guide](./qr-code.md)

-9º -> Scan it and access it with the app.
+ * Scan it and access it with the app.

-10º -> Add your QR code to the board!
+ * Add your QR code to the board!

 Congratulations!
 You have completed the E2E Journey for Digital Product Pass